They looked for me in the cafes, cemeteries, and churches but they did not find me...

 Bennett's one enduring legacy was to set up a system of work camps to contain the large number of unemployed men wandering the country.
 The work camps emerged as nothing more than a system of enforced labour.
 Men were paid 15 to 20 cents a day to slave on make-work projects such as road building--a strategy to keep the unemployed from coming under the influence of communists and trade unions.

 In the summer of 1935, unrest across Canada came to a head.
 In British Columbia, men from the camps went on strike and converged on Vancouver.
-After several days of violent unrest in the streets, the leaders of the movement decided on a strategy to take the protests to Ottawa and to the very doors of parliament.
+After several days of violent unrest in the streets, the movement's leaders decided on a strategy to take the protests to Ottawa and to the very doors of parliament.
 Hundreds took the freight trains out of Vancouver heading east.
 All along the route, they were joined by hundreds more intent on carrying their 'On to Ottawa Trek' all the way to R. B. Bennett's office.

 Bennett would have none of it.
 He ordered that the 'mob' be stopped at all costs in Regina.

 Nothing constructive came from the meeting.
-Workers in the country were further alienated and conservatism became more entrenched in the Canadian power structure.
+Workers in the country were further alienated, and conservatism became more entrenched in the Canadian power structure.

 In 1936 and 37, the conflict in Spain became a rallying cry for the disaffected in this country.
 Canadian workers viewed the civil war between the democratic forces in Spain and the nationalist forces of General Franco as having many similarities to their own struggle for survival.
 The alarming rise of fascist organizations in cities like Montreal, Toronto, and Winnipeg added to the general sense of unease.